system69-e/onlyvip-anti-aids/README.md

 # Usage
-for single key just put the file in your autoexec
+for single key just put the first file in your autoexec

 You HAVE to put your account name(s) in local accTable = {"accs"}, accs being your account name, DONT take out the "". local accTable = {"acc1", "acc2", "acc3"} is for having multiple accounts.